Stephen Lawrence's brother begins race case against Met

 A spokesman said: "Today, the IPCC received a referral from the Metropolitan Police Service in connection with a complaint made by Mr Stuart Lawrence.

-"The referral is currently being considered to determine the level of IPCC involvement."'Harassment and discrimination'
+"The referral is currently being considered to determine the level of IPCC involvement."

 In 1993, Stephen Lawrence was stabbed to death in a racist attack in Eltham, south-east London.